Walter Jackson Freeman II: Medical practice

 Freeman traveled across the country visiting mental institutions, performing lobotomies and spreading his views and methods to institution staff.
-(Contrary to myth, there is no evidence that he referred to the van that he traveled in as a "lobotomobile".)
 Most of these operations Freeman performed for free as demonstrations.
-Freeman's name gained popularity despite the widespread criticism of his methods following a lobotomy on President John F. Kennedy's sister Rosemary Kennedy, which left her with severe mental and physical disability.
+After four decades Freeman had personally performed possibly as many as 4,000 lobotomy surgeries in 23 states, of which 2,500 used his ice-pick procedure, despite the fact that he had no formal surgical training.

+Freeman's use of lobotomy had a number of documented failures and ethical lapses.
+Among the well known was the lobotomy performed with Watts on Rosemary Kennedy which left her permanently disabled.
 A memoir written by former patient Howard Dully, called My Lobotomy, documented his experiences with Freeman and his long recovery after undergoing a lobotomy surgery at 12 years of age.

-After four decades Freeman had personally performed possibly as many as 4,000 lobotomy surgeries in 23 states, of which 2,500 used his ice-pick procedure, despite the fact that he had no formal surgical training.
-In February 1967, Freeman performed his final surgery on Helen Mortensen.
-Mortensen was a long-term patient and was receiving her third lobotomy from Freeman.
-She died of a cerebral hemorrhage, as did as many as 100 of his other patients, and he was finally banned from performing surgery.
+Freeman usually wore neither gloves nor mask during these procedures.
 His patients often had to be retaught how to eat and use the bathroom.
 Relapses were common, some never recovered, and about 15% died from the procedure.
 In 1951, one patient at Iowa's Cherokee Mental Health Institute died when Freeman stopped and stepped back to take a photo of the patient with the leucotome, as was his usual practice, and the surgical instrument accidentally penetrated too far into the patient's brain.
-Freeman usually wore neither gloves nor mask during these procedures.
-He lobotomized 19 minors, including a four-year-old child.

 Freeman often stayed in contact with his former patients and his families, and would check on their condition during his trips.
+In a 1957 retrospective of his work, Freeman boasted that, "The receipt of a wedding or a pink or blue baby card from a former patient arouses a certain pleasurable reaction in the recipient."
 At 57 years old, Freeman retired from his position at George Washington University and opened up a modest practice in California.

+In February 1967, Freeman performed his final surgery on Helen Mortensen, a long-term patient who was receiving her third lobotomy from Freeman.
+She died of a cerebral hemorrhage, as had as many as 100 of his other patients, and he was finally banned from performing surgery.

+He continued to be published in peer-reviewed journals including the American Journal of Psychiatry and British Journal of Psychiatry through the 1960s and 1970s.
+In 1972 he lamented the growing use of antipsychotic medications for schizophrenia, contending that lobotomy was more effective at reducing antisocial behavior in patients.

 An extensive collection of Freeman's papers were donated to The George Washington University in 1980.
 The collection largely deals with the work that Freeman and James W. Watts did on psychosurgery over the course of their medical careers.
 The collection is currently under the care of GWU's Special Collections Research Center, located in the Estelle and Melvin Gelman Library.

 Freeman was known for his eccentricities and he complemented his theatrical approach to demonstrating surgery by sporting a cane, goatee, and narrow-brimmed hat.